-S1_1 Subsection.
+S1.1 Subsection.
 Modeling

 Several participants skipped some regions altogether in some or all brushing sessions.
 Therefore, the brushing durations of any dental surface was often equal to zero, a statistical phenomenon referred to as zero-inflation.
-Zero-inflation for brushing duration distribution of MaxRO is shown in S1 Fig.
+Zero-inflation for brushing duration distribution of MaxRO is shown in Fig. S1.

-S1 Fig. Zero-inflated distribution of brushing duration on MaxRO.
+Fig. S1: Zero-inflated distribution of brushing duration on MaxRO.

 As a result, we fit a zero-inflated negative binomial regression model for the amount of time (measured in counts of 25 Hz samples) spent brushing each dental surface, with a log-link and a negative binomial outcome distribution for the count submodel and a logistic link and a Bernoulli outcome distribution for the zero-inflation submodel.
 Both submodels had fixed effects for tooth surface, mouth side, and jaw, and random effects on the intercept by session nested in participant, to account for participant-to-participant and session-to-session differences in overall brushing duration, and participant-specific overdispersion parameters to account for participant-to-participant differences in residual variance.
 The count submodel also included participant-specific random effects for tooth surface, mouth side, and jaw.
 We attempted to add participant-specific random effects for tooth surface, mouth side, and jaw in the zero-inflation submodel, but the estimation algorithm failed to converge for that extended model.

-The brushing duration Yijk of participant i∈1:12, in session j∈1:10, of dental surface k∈ }1:16 is modeled as follows:
+The brushing duration Yijk of participant i∈1:12, in session j∈1:10, of dental surface k∈ {MaxRO, MaxRB, MaxAB, MaxLB, MaxLO, MaxRL, MaxAL, MaxLL, ManRO, ManRB, ManAB, ManLB, ManLO, ManRL, ManAL, ManLL} is modeled as follows:

 Zijk∼Bernoulli(πijk)